nikhilgadre/nikhilgadre.github.io/sphinx/_build/html/_sources/index.rst.txt

 I was a `Campus Lead (Class of 2019) <https://www.ishubus.com/engage/opportunities/leads/2019#h.p_HWLuzwZDtxY->`_ in the **Campus Lead Program** of the **Embassy of India Student Hub, USA** for University of Colorado, Boulder.

-To find all the information in one place, check out my resume.
+To find all the information in one place, check out my :download:`resume </website_files/Nikhil Gadre Resume.pdf>`.

 Information
 ===========